-Step 2: Project annual CDR for the life of the deal
+Step 2: Project Annual CDR for the Life of the Transaction

 Once we establish the baseline annual CDR, we forecast how the annual CDR will increase or decrease in the coming years based on annual CDR factors.
 We base our annual CDR factors on our longer term macroeconomic forecasts and information from other sources.
-Exhibit L-3 below shows the factors used currently.
+Exhibit 11 below shows the factors used currently.
 We multiply the baseline annual CDR by the respective annual CDR factors for each year going forward.

-EXHIBIT L-3 Second Lien Annual CDR Factors
+EXHIBIT 11 Second Lien Annual CDR Factors

 Year 1 Year 2 Year 3 Year 4+

 Subprime CES 100% 85% 50% 50%

 Non-subprime CES 140% 90% 55% 40%

 HELOC 110% 80% 40% 30%

-Step 3: Calculate annual CPR
+Step 3: Calculate Annual CPR